rgreinho/docopt-subcommands-example/README.rst

 But that is not a very clean solution.

-A more elegant approach is to leverage the `getattr`_ fucntion from the python library:
+A more elegant approach is to leverage the `getattr`_ function from the python library:

 .. code-block:: python